box/developer.box.com/guides/authentication/user-types/managed-users.md

 ### Limitations

-- It is not possible to access or a Managed User's data when using JWT authentication unless the application has been configured to have "Enterprise"-level Application Access in the [Developer Console][dc].
+- Server to Server applications must have "App + Enterprise" application access configured in the [Developer Console][dc] to access Managed User's content.

-- It is not possible to act on behalf of a Managed User's when using JWT authentication unless the application has been configured to "Perform Actions as Users" or "Generate User Access Tokens".
+- Server to Server application cannot act on behalf of a Managed Users when unless the application is configured to "Perform Actions as Users" or "Generate User Access Tokens".

 ## External Users